lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ```
 _From https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/rust/app/src/chip8.rs#L306-L319_

 _Rendering a block of CHIP-8 Virtual Pixels looks suspiciously simple...
-What's happening here?
 What's an Iterator?_

-A Rust Iterator loops over individual values in an array of values.
+A Rust Iterator loops over individual values in a sequence of values.
 (It's often used in `for` loops)

 Here we create a Rust Iterator that loops over individual Physical PineTime Pixels to be rendered (based on the Virtual CHIP-8 Block that's passed in).

 The values returned by the Rust Iterator are 16-bit colour values.
-Our Rust display driver for PineTime is capable of calling the Rust Iterator to enumerate all the 16-bit colour values and blast everything in a single SPI operation.
+Our Rust display driver for PineTime calls the Rust Iterator to enumerate all the 16-bit colour values and blast all values in a single SPI operation.
 Super efficient!

 # Iterate Pixels in a Block

-Here's the implementation of our iterator that enumerates all Physical Pixel Colours within a Virtual Pixel Block that's defined by the Virtual `(x, y)` Coordinates `(block_left, block_top)` and `(block_right, block_bottom)`...
+Here's the implementation of our iterator that enumerates all Physical Pixel Colours within a Virtual Pixel Block that's defined by the Virtual `(x, y)` Coordinates from `(block_left, block_top)` to `(block_right, block_bottom)`...

 ```rust
 /// Implement the Iterator for Virtual Pixels in a Virtual Block